 Subgroup 2 focuses on high pressure gas and liquids properties and equilibria, acid gas systems, water solubility in gas and liquids, and other topics.

-The committee is staffed by technical personnel from GPA Midstream and GPSA member companies.
+Research Committee positions are appointed.
 Committee member backgrounds range from plant operations and process design engineers to specialists with experience directing thermophysical property research.
-This committee accepts volunteers with appropriate experience, and members may also be assigned by a GPA Midstream member company.

 History has shown that GPA Midstream research projects have stimulated additional research by other organizations and companies, so that total benefits accruing to the industry go substantially beyond the results obtained from just the association’s efforts.
 GPA Midstream data have enabled the development of advances in gas processing, such as advanced cryogenic LPG recovery, and the GPA Midstream research program has led to greatly improved predictive models for all to use.
 The extensive list of GPA Midstream research reports contains data that are the basis of most process simulators used in the gas processing industry.
 Committee members have a direct hand in, and can take credit for, all of the above.

-To date, 237 Research Reports and 31 Technical Publications have been published and are available for sale.
+To date, 242 Research Reports and 31 Technical Publications have been published and are available for free to GPA Midstream and GPSA members through our publications cloud and are available for purchase to non-members.
 See the GPA Midstream Research Brochure for more information about GPA Midstream research and publications.
 The data produced by the research program are also used to update the material found in the industry standard GPSA Data Book.
 A session at the GPA Midstream Convention also highlights industry efforts in data development and use.

 The committee works with university professors, members of commercial laboratories and commercial software groups who are capable of experimental measurements and/or development of predictive models related to thermodynamic and physical properties and process simulation.
 The committee also works with the Editorial Review Board of the GPSA Engineering Data Book to see that new data are included and that there is proper research focus to support the industry.
 The committee receives advice from the Technical Executive Committee on prioritizing its areas of study to provide the most benefit to GPA Midstream members.
 The committee solicits research ideas from the other GPA Midstream technical committees when appropriate.